vicentepedro/Online-Body-Schema-Adaptation/README.md

 # Run the online body schema Adaptation
 * run the .exe of the internal model in the terminal with the argument '-force-opengl'
   * icub-internalmodel-rightA-cam-Lisbon.exe -force-opengl
-* run the HandPoseEstimation module (inside VS or from build file)
+* run the HandPoseEstimation module
 * run and connect the modules using the XML file in 'app/scripts/' (with yarpmanager)

 * To start the estimation send a START command to the HandPoseEstimation module